Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Can I request an assessment even though my child already has SEN support at school?

 Yes, and this is in fact the most common situation.
 Existing SEN support does not prevent you from requesting an assessment — if anything, a record of SEN support that has not been sufficient strengthens your request.
-The question for the LA is whether assessment may be necessary to determine what EHC provision is needed.
+The question for the local authority is whether assessment may be necessary to determine what EHC provision is needed.

 EHCPs cover children and young people from birth to age 25.
 There is no minimum age — requests for very young children with complex needs are possible.
 For children under compulsory school age, the request can cover early years provision.
 For young people, the EHCP can continue up to age 25 if they are still in education or training.